AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/console-branches.md

 >
 >You cannot create branches from Pro Staging and Production environments.

-## Add or delete an environment
+## Create or delete an environment

 The branching strategy uses a common Git workflow where you develop code and add extension in a development branch.
-See [Starter](https://devdocs.magento.com/cloud/architecture/starter-architecture.html) and [Pro](https://devdocs.magento.com/cloud/architecture/starter-develop-deploy-workflow.html) architecture overviews.
+See [Starter](../architecture/starter-architecture.md) and [Pro](../architecture/starter-develop-deploy-workflow.md) architecture overviews.

 -  For Starter, create a `staging` branch from the `master` branch, then branch from `staging` for development.
 -  For Pro, create a development branch from the Integration environment.

 Your account supports a limited number of active Git branches and an unlimited number of inactive development branches.
 Manage active and inactive branches by adding or deleting a branch.
 When deleted, a branch is deactivated and remains listed in the project branches list as _inactive_.
 You can activate the inactive branch later or you can [delete the branch](../dev-tools/cloud-cli.md#) using the CLI.

-If you need additional environments for development, enter a [Support ticket](https://devdocs.magento.com/cloud/trouble/trouble.html) for more information.
+If you need additional environments for development, enter a [Support ticket](https://support.magento.com/hc/en-us/articles/360000913794#submit-ticket).

 **To add a branch**: